deluxebrain/dotfiles-ALSO-DEPRECATED/git/README.md

 ## Local git settings

 `~/.gitlocal` is sourced from the  main `gitconfig`.

-Use this to store settings you want kept outside of git.
+Use this to store settings you want to keep outside of git.
 E.g. `username`.

 ## Git snippets